TheZennou/Plaude/README.md

 And boom!
 It will generate your request.

-*Note: You might need a light jailbreak.*
+*Note: You might need a light jailbreak for spicy requests.*